-6. Dependability/Reliability: Displaying responsible behaviors at work
+3. Dependability/Reliability: Displaying responsible behaviors at work

 - Comes to work when scheduled and on-time

 - Complies with company policies

 - Does not attend to personal business while on the job

 - Manages stressful situations effectively

 - Fulfills obligations of the job

+- Takes responsibility for completing one's own work assignment

-7. Self-Development: Demonstrating a commitment to self development and improvement
+4. Self-Development: Demonstrating a commitment to self development and improvement

 - Identifies goals and career interests

 - Demonstrates an interest in learning

 - Seeks opportunities to learn new skills and tasks and to refine current skills

-- Adapts quickly to changes in process or technology - Accepts help from others
+- Adapts quickly to changes in process or technology

+- Accepts help from others

-8. Flexibility & Adaptability: Adjusting to changing work requirements
+5. Flexibility & Adaptability: Adjusting to changing work requirements